NCJFCJ in the State of Texas

 Judicial and Associate Members in Texas.

-The Travis County NCJFCJ Mentor Model Court for Children and Families is recognized for its efforts to improve outcomes for abused and neglected children, juvenile offenders, and their families.
+The Travis County Mentor Model Court is recognized for its efforts to improve outcomes for abused and neglected children and their families.

 The NCJFCJ is funded by the Office of Juvenile Justice and Delinquency Prevention (OJJDP) to provide targeted support to the Bexar County Juvenile Drug Treatment Court Team, which is implementing the Juvenile Drug Treatment Court Guidelines and other key recommended practices.
 The NCJFCJ also provides targeted support to the Grayson County and Tom Green County Juvenile Drug Treatment Court Teams.

-With funding support from the NoVo Foundation, the NCJFCJ provides training and technical assistance to the Texas multi-site court collaboration, including Travis, Hidalgo, Webb, Duval, Jim Hogg, and Zapata Counties, to identify and promote promising practices in juvenile and family courts to address child sex trafficking.
+With funding support from the Novo Foundation, the NCJFCJ provides training and technical assistance to the Texas multi-site court collaboration, including Webb, Duval, Jim Hogg, and Zapata Counties, to identify and promote promising practices in juvenile and family courts to address child sex trafficking.

 The Travis County Juvenile Probation Department is one of four jurisdictions receiving training and technical assistance as part of an OJJDP Second Chance Act award made to the NCJFCJ’s partner, the Performance-based Standards (PbS) Learning Institute.